 Drug companies should be prevented from conspiring to prevent lower cost generics from coming to market.
 “Pay to delay” deals involve payment by a brand-name company to a generic drug company to delay marketing a generic version that has obtained FDA approval to market in the United States.
 The Federal Trade Commission estimates that taxpayer drug costs were $3.5 billion higher in 2014 because of such deals.
 Pay to delay deals should be banned.

 People often talk about whether or not to “legalize” drug importation.
 That’s not the right word.
-Drug importation is already legal in the U.S. According to the FDA, forty percent of prescription drugs we purchase in U.S. pharmacies are imported and 80% of their active pharmaceutical ingredients, the main ingredients found in drugs, are imported.
+Drug importation is already legal in the U.S. According to the FDA, 40% percent of prescription drugs we purchase in U.S. pharmacies are imported and 80% of their active pharmaceutical ingredients, the main ingredients found in drugs, are imported.
 The importers are usually drug manufacturers and wholesaler distributors.